AdityaMate/COVID19/README.md

 Once the necessary population sample files are generated as above, you are all set to run the simulation!

 - Run: python3 run_simulation.py
 - Note that this is programmed to run two independent trials of the simulation just now.
-You can edit this setting and run as many independent runs according as you may like.
+You can edit this setting and run as many independent runs as you may like.

 ### Running policy simulations: